COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 13. Values of attributes drawn from enumerated states should be capitalised in the same way as the definition of that attribute.
 14. Function names defined in DDLm Function categories are CamelCased.
+15. If the sequence `#####` appears in a multi-line text value, the value is assumed to be pre-formatted.
+    No line-length, prefixing or other alterations to the contents should be made.

 ### 2.2 Lists